 [This step applies only if you have selected the Specify existing service account option at the Select Service Account Type step of the wizard]

 When you specify an existing service account, Veeam Backup for Microsoft Azure connects to an Azure AD application that grants access to your Azure resources.
-For VB for Microsoft Azure to be able to connect to the Azure AD application, it must be created beforehand as described in Microsoft Docs.
+For Veeam Backup for Microsoft Azure to be able to connect to the Azure AD application, it must be created beforehand as described in Microsoft Docs.

 At the Service Account step of the wizard, specify an existing service account that grants access to Azure resources:

 - In the Application ID field, enter the application identifier.
 You can find the identifier in the application settings of your Azure Active Directory.
 For more information, see Microsoft Docs.